vsoch/caliper/docs/getting_started/user-guide.rst

     # dict_keys(['0.0.1'])

 You can then continue to use the result as needed.
-For the example above, since we have function signatures for every version of tensorflow, we might generate a comparison  or similiarity matric depending on those signatures.
+For the example above, since we have function signatures for every version of tensorflow, we might generate a comparison or similarity matrix depending on those signatures.

 Parsing Results